 Anti-virus software scans emails and files for viruses.
 It also cleans your computer and stops existing viruses from spreading.
 Always use up-to-date anti-virus software from a reputable vendor to prevent your files from being corrupted or lost.

 Register new anti-virus software immediately, and choose to be notified automatically of product updates.
 Remember, new viruses are constantly being circulated.

 Spyware is a type of software that displays advertisements or tracks and collects Personal Information such as user IDs, passwords, names, and addresses.
 Your computer can become infected with spyware through email attachments or from free content that you download from a website.
 This software is often installed on your computer without your consent.

 Anti-spyware software can detect malicious programs on your computer and clean your machine.
 Always use up-to-date anti-spyware software.
 Register new anti-spyware software immediately, and choose to be notified automatically of product updates.

 Keeping your Internet browser and operating system up-to-date

 Keep your software up to date to maintain the best security.
 Use a licensed operating system and browser so you can download the latest updates.
 Most operating system and browser providers will ask to notify you automatically about product updates.
 We recommend that you choose to be notified.

 Hearing from us

-There are occasions where you will be sent a link that will allow you to re-set a password or enrol in ATB Online.
+There are occasions where you will be sent a link that will allow you to reset a password or enrol in ATB Personal.
 But it won’t be a surprise.
 You’ll be expecting it as a result of a transaction you initiated.